contractza/ELEC5305_PROJECT_qz/README.md

 ## Title: Voice separation and localization for multiple speakers

 ## Student information
-Full name: Qihang Zhao
+Full name: Qihang Zhao <br>
-Sid: 510022587
+Sid: 510022587 <br>
-GitHub username: contractza
+GitHub username: contractza <br>

+## project overview
 this project aims to research and implement multi-speaker speech separation and sound source localization technology.
 When two people are speaking simultaneously, how to sepearate each speaker's voice from a dualchannel recording and estimate their azimuth in space.
+The reason for choosing this topic is that it integrates two fields: signal processing and deep learning.
+On one hand, it involves classic speech signal processing methods such as STFT and time-frequency masking; on the other hand, it utilizes the deep learning framework to improve the separation performance, possessing both engineering feasibility and academic exploration value.

 ## research problems:
 - How can deep learning methods be used to separate the signals of individual speakers from mixed speech?